College of Cape Town

-College of Cape Town (CCT), is a public TVET College located in Cape Town, South Africa, in the province of Western Cape, and it mainly serves students from the Southern Suburbs, Northern Suburbs region, along with Klipfontein District.
-The college is one of the oldest TVET institutions in Cape Town.
-CCT was founded in 1900 making it the oldest TVET college in South Africa.
+College of Cape Town (CCT), is a public higher education institution located in Cape Town, South Africa.
+Founded in 1900, the college is classified as a TVET institution, and is the oldest of its kind in South Africa.

-Through various campus, CCT has over 11 233 plus students.
-As a TVET colleges, the college offers both career-oriented vocational and occupational programmes in a wide range of fields.
+As of 2026, CCT operates a total of eight campuses, and serves approximately 14,000 students.
+It provides career-oriented vocational and occupational programs in a wide range of fields.

-CCT College operates nine campuses throughout the Western Cape Province.

 History

-It was founded in 1900 as a normal high school and took its present name in 2002, After transitioning to a college, its initial mission was to provide education for Coloureds and black South Africans seeking tertiary education.
+The institution was founded in 1900 as a high school, and took its present name in 2002.

+After transitioning to a higher education institution, the College of Cape Town's initial mission was to provide education for Coloureds and black South Africans seeking tertiary education.

 On February 1, 2002, four former technical colleges; Athlone College, Cape College, Sivuyile College, and Maitland Technical College/Western Province Technical College were officially merged to become the College of Cape Town, this came after the South African government decided to rationalize TVET Colleges, which resulted in 150 colleges in South Africa being reduced to about 50.

+In 2026, South Africa's Sector Education and Training Authorities (SETAs) were put under review and overhauled by Minister of Higher Education and Training Buti Manamela.
+As part of this process College of Cape Town's Administrator, M.M.
+Muswaba, was dismissed following disciplinary action.
+He was replaced by Robert Nkuna.

 Programs

-The college is organized into 11 academic units:
+College of Cape Town is organized into 11 academic units: